top of page

 Peacock Pest Prevention Blog – November 2025 By Lisa Botts, CA, A.C.E, Owner

 Ah the cooler Houston evenings, when you can finally sit on your porch, flick on those beautiful Edison lights and get dive bombed by a flying cockroach that looks like a holdover from Jurassic Park.
-Welcome to Houston, where smokybrown roaches (Periplaneta fuliginosa) and American roaches (Periplaneta americana) treat your landscaping like an all-you-can-eat buffet—and your lights attract them like moths.
+Welcome to Houston, where smokybrown roaches (Periplaneta fuliginosa) and American roaches (Periplaneta americana) are as natural a part of the landscape as sago palms.

-These aren’t your kitchen-cabinet German roaches.
-These are peridomestic tree-dwellers that fly in from oak canopies, gutter debris, and your mulch.
+These aren’t your “dirty kitchen” German roaches.
+These are peridomestic tree dwellers that fly in from the trees, gutters, and your mulch.
 One heavy rain and they’re marching indoors faster than you can say “Whataburger at 2 a.m.”

-Understanding a little more about peridomestic roaches can help us combat them.
-These roaches prefer to be outside, where the moisture fits their preferences; but they can live inside if the conditions are conducive.
-Houston has 90% humidity with 50 inches of rain annually.
-Our mulch and landscaped areas stay damp.
+These roaches prefer to be outside, they prefer high humidity; but they can live inside if the conditions are conducive.
+Houston has 90% humidity with 50 inches of rain annually, so our mulch and landscaped areas stay damp.
 Piling up mulch to your siding and storing wood or other objects against the home can provide dark damp places for roaches to live and breed.
-Then when your mulch starts to decay and break down, fungi and bacteria help that process along and that feeds the roaches.
+Then, when your mulch starts to decay and break down, fungi and bacteria help that process along and that feeds the roaches.

-Not so fun fact: A single female can drop 30 egg cases in her lifetime, each of those can hatch 30 to 40 babies. one female = 30 eggs cases x 35 babies = 1,0505 roaches.
+A single female can drop 30 egg cases in her lifetime, each of those can hatch 30 to 40 babies. one female = 30 eggs cases x 35 babies = 1,050 roaches.

 So how can you help reduce the roaches trying to fly at you?